 Yue, H., and M. Gebremichael, 2020: Evaluation of high-resolution rapid refresh (HRRR) forecasts for extreme precipitation.
 Environ.
 Res.
 Commun., 2, 065004, https://doi.org/10.1088/2515-7620/ab9002.

+Fovell and Gallagher (2020) analyzed the HRRRv3 0000 and 1200 UTC runs to evaluate temperature and wind forecast accuracy in the planetary boundary layer (PBL).
+They determined that the 1200 UTC run started with a negative 2-m temperature bias before disappearing.
+Lee et al. (2019) used HRRRv2 to identify potential model biases with respect to near-surface flux processes.
+While near-surface temperature and dewpoint predictions were generally in agreement with observations, the HRRRv2 lacks the means to make surface exchange and atmospheric coupling effects accurate.
+Min et al. (2021) had a similar motivation but evaluated the HRRRv3 over different seasons.
+With respect to surface meteorology, they found a consistent warm and dry bias regardless of day or nighttime in the warm season, but no consistent bias in the cold season for the same parameters.
+Yue and Gebremichael (2020) used recent versions of the HRRR to analyze their performance during extreme precipitation events.
+They found the 1-hr lead time to be less accurate on average, with the additional lead times not varying much in accuracy with respect to each other.

 However, no known studies have evaluated HRRR’s performance under contrasting meteorological conditions.
 Knowledge of the HRRR’s performance under e.g. synoptically quiescent fair weather days versus synoptically-disturbed days is essential to motivate improvements to the model’s replacement, i.e. the Rapid Refresh Forecast System (RRFS), which will replace the HRRR in 2024 (Dowell et al. 2022).
 Observations from the US Climate Reference Network (USCRN) are well-suited to achieve this goal.
 To this end, we used observations from the USCRN to evaluate the performance of the latest version of the HRRR (i.e., HRRR version 4).